-To fulfill the College-wide requirement for the Tier III minor with a concentration in business writing, students are required to complete a minimum of nine credits, including one course chosen from among JRN 3050, JRN 3150, and JRN 3200; one additional 3000-level course; and one course at the 4000 level or above, all drawn from the curriculum of the Department of Journalism and the Writing Professions.
-All department courses at the 4000-level or above, except for the Media Internship (JRN 5050, 5051 or 5052), may serve as the capstone course.
+To fulfill the liberal arts minor with a concentration in business writing, students are required to complete a minimum of nine credits, including one course chosen from among JRN 3050, JRN 3150, and JRN 3200; one additional 3000-level course; and one course at the 4000 level or above, all drawn from the curriculum of the Department of Journalism and the Writing Professions.
+All department courses at the 4000-level or above, except for the Media Internship (JRN 5050, JRN 5051, or JRN 5052), may serve as the capstone course.